 It could be so that your computer is infected with a virus or some sort of malicious software that is causing VPN error 800, running a scan can help greatly.

-You may use a after-market anti-virus service or the built in Windows defender for this
+You may use an after-market anti-virus service or the built-in Windows defender for this

-- After pressing the start button go to Update & Security section.
+- After pressing the start button go to the Update & Security section.

 - Find windows defender and run a scan.